 At the same time, they wanted to move to a fully managed system, so they could concentrate on their core business and not have to worry about retaining in-house skills.
 They tried Flexible Engine, our innovative solution based on OpenStack, and they liked its flexibility, scalability and security features.

 IIOX is starting its Flexible Engine deployment in Europe, with plans to deploy to other regions.
-Basefarm is managing the local initiative in the Nordics, with Orange Business Services providing global support.
-As well as Flexible Engine services, such as Kubernetes and Apache Kafka stream processing, there will also be a fully-managed Cassandra distributed database from Orange Business Services.
+Basefarm is managing the local initiative in the Nordics, with Orange Business providing global support.
+As well as Flexible Engine services, such as Kubernetes and Apache Kafka stream processing, there will also be a fully-managed Cassandra distributed database from Orange Business.

 Avoiding vendor lock-in